unibo-spe/spe-slides/content/12-multiplatform/_index.md

     external fun writeFileSync(file: String, data: String, options: dynamic = definedExternally)
     ```

-    * the `@JsModule` annotation instructs the compiler about where to look up for the `fs` module
+    * the `@JsModule` annotation instructs the compiler about where to look up the `fs` module
-    * `external` declarations are Kotlin signatures of JS function
+    * `external` declarations are Kotlin signatures of JS functions
     * `dynamic` is a special type that can be used to represent any JS object
         + it overrides Kotlin's type system, hence it should be used with care
         + it prevents developers from declaring too much `external` stuff